ncatlab/nlab-content/pages/7/0/6/5/25607/content.md

 ## Idea

-An implicative structure is an ample generalization of [[complete Heyting algebra|complete Heyting algebras]] introduced by Alexandre Miquel in [(Miquel '20)](#Miquel20).
+An implicative structure is an ample generalization of [[complete Heyting algebra|complete Heyting algebras]] introduced by Alexandre Miquel in [(Miquel '20a)](#Miquel20a).

 Implicative structures are used to define [[implicative algebra|implicative algebras]], with are implicative structures equipped with a 'separator', which generalizes a filter for an Heyting algebra.
-From an implicative algebra, one can then construct an [[implicative tripos]].
+From an implicative algebra, one can then construct an [[implicative tripos]], a construction which is the real motivation behind implicative structures and algebras.

 These triposes end up generalizing many others, constructed from [[complete Heyting algebra|complete Heyting algebras]], [[partial combinatory algebras]], ordered combinatory algebras, and Krivine structures, thus unifying the methodology of realizability theory.
+More strikingly, Miquel proved all triposes over $\mathbf{Set}$ are implicative triposes [(Miquel'20b)](#Miquel20b).

 ## Definition
 \begin{definition}